revkadiyala/Digital_Art_Gallery/README.md

-3. After installing open it and click to connect button.
+3. After installing open it and click to connect button

-Digital Art Gallery web (Frontend Step)
+##Digital Art Gallery web (Frontend Step)
 1. Open your project on VS code.
 2. Open terminal and run command npm i .
 3. After installing run command npm start.
 Your project will be start in chrome browser.

-Digital Art Gallery admin (Frontend Step)
+##Digital Art Gallery admin (Frontend Step)
 1. Open your project on VS code.
 2. Open terminal and run command npm i .
 3. After installing run command npm start.
 Your project will be start in chrome browser.